Jayd-1234/GSoC_vectorized_proof_of_concepts/report.md

     second[idx] = idx%counts2
 ```

-Note that the time complexity is still **O**(__m__*__n__), where m is the number of elements in `arr1` and n is the number of elements in `arr2`.
+Note that the time complexity is still **O**(*m* * *n*), where m is the number of elements in `arr1` and n is the number of elements in `arr2`.
 However, now, the code can be readily parallelized.

 Armed with this idea, we can now extend it to the more general case with sub-arrays.
 In fact, it turns out that this is also quite easy.
-We need two things for that:
+We need some things things for that:

 - The offset for the sub-array element index.
 - The number of elements in `arr2` at ith sub-array, denoted by `counts2[i]`.